farxxq/CropFertilizer_RS/README.md

 # Week_2
 ## The cleaning of all the data
-## Also Visualizing the data present, through the plotting of it.
+## Visualizing the data present, through the plotting of it.
+## Recommending the Best fertilizer and the crop.